mobify/mobify-data-guide/CONTRIBUTING.md

 ## Beginner friendly - read time: less than a week.

-We are hoping this guide would takes a non-technical data interested person only a few days to run through the list.
-We hope they would be at the level to enjoy a data hackathon / intro to any tech company by the end of the week.
+We are hoping this guide would take a non-technical data interested person only a few days to run through the list.
+We hope they would be at the level to enjoy a data hackathon/intro to any tech company by the end of the week.

 ## Opinionated towards Mobify's tech stack

-As mentioned in our disclaimer, this guide is meant to be part of on-boarding for Mobify, and as a result we have preference on our tool stack.
+As mentioned in our disclaimer, this guide is meant to be part of onboarding for Mobify, and as a result, we have a preference on our tool stack.